 Genetics and sample data

-Researchers wishing to access genetics and sample data need to apply to METADAC.
+Researchers wishing to access genetics data from ESRC-funded studies will need to apply to METADAC.

 CLOSER has produced a series of harmonised datasets that are available to download from the UK Data Service (UKDS), some with special licence access.
 These range from topics from height, weight and BMI to socioeconomic status and have harmonised data drawn variously from the CLOSER studies.
 Visit the CLOSER dataset page on the UKDS.